 Reverse Osmosis: This process pushes water through a semi-permeable membrane that blocks particles larger than water molecules.
-Reverse osmosis can remove many contaminants not removed by activated carbon, including arsenic, fluoride, hexavalent chromium, nitrates and perchlorate as well as some parasites.
+Reverse osmosis can remove many contaminants that have not been removed by activated carbon, including arsenic, fluoride, hexavalent chromium, nitrates and perchlorate as well as some parasites.